Lexi Missimo: Personal life

-Her parents are Derek and Susan Missimo.
-Her father is the all-time leading scorer (56) and all-time points leader (138) for North Carolina, giving Lexi and Derek the remarkable distinction of being a father and daughter who each reached the 50-goal mark during their collegiate careers.
-He also coached her youth club teams.
+Lexi Missimo comes from a deeply-rooted soccer lineage.
+She is the daughter of Derek and Susan Missimo, with her father leaving a historic mark at the University of North Carolina, as the program’s all-time leader in both goals (56) and total points (138).
+Together, they share a rare distinction of both surpassing the 50-goal mark in their collegiate careers.
+Lexi built a legacy of her own at the University of Texas, where she stands as the program’s all-time leader in goals (56), points (176), and assists (64).
+Derek also played a direct role in shaping her early development by coaching her youth club teams.

 Her mother was a four-year letter winner for Texas Christian from 1991 to 1994.
-She has an older sister Gabriella, who was part of the Texas Longhorns women's soccer team in 2019.
+She has an older sister, Gabriella, who was part of the Texas Longhorns women's soccer team in 2019.

 Missimo’s story was told in the docuseries Raising Her Game.
 The series, produced in 2023 and 2024, covered the concurrent advancement of U.S. Soccer and women’s sports through the lens of the Texas program and the eyes and experiences of Missimo and her teammates.
-It debuted on streaming service Victory+ in November of 2024.
+It debuted on streaming service Victory+ in November of 2024, on Tubi in July of 2026, and The Roku Channel that August.